adopted-ember-addons/ember-data-factory-guy/README.md

 ##### build/buildList
-  - getting info from json with get() method
+  - for building json that you can pass json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
-  - used to pass json payload to [Acceptance Tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
+  - to inspect the json use the get() method

 ```javascript